-Asheville Fringe Arts Festival (www.ashevillefringe.org) in mid-January at several venues in downtown Asheville including the BeBe Theater on Commerce Street and the Black Mountain College Museum + Arts Center, focuses on unusual and alternative expressions of dance, performing arts, puppetry and music.
+Asheville Fringe Arts Festival (www.ashevillefringe.org) in mid-January at several venues in downtown Asheville including bars and small theater spaces, focuses on unusual and alternative expressions of dance, performing arts, puppetry and music.

-Asheville Herb Festival (www.ashevilleherbfestival.com), a three-day sale held the first weekend in May at the WNC Farmers Market, attracts about 60 herb growers, many organic, and makers of herbal products.
+Asheville Herb Festival (www.ashevilleherbfestival.com), a three-day sale held the first weekend in May at the WNC Farmers Market, attracts more than 50 herb growers, many organic, and makers of herbal products.
 Now in its 30th year, it claims to be the largest herb festival in the U.S. and Canada.
 Free.

-Big Crafty (www.thebigcrafty.com) is a twice-yearly bazaar and sale for independent craftspeople, with music and beer, usually held in early July and early December in the U.S. Cellular Center, both in Downtown Asheville.
+Big Crafty (www.thebigcrafty.com) is a twice-yearly bazaar and sale for independent craftspeople, with music and beer, usually held in early July at Pack Square Park and early December in the U.S. Cellular Center, both in Downtown Asheville.
 The two-day event in December 2018 (admission $5 adults) had more than 170 vendors.
 Attendance at the show and sale usually ranges from 6,000 to 10,000.

 Brevard Music Festival (www.brevardmusic.org) is a nationally known classical music festival held at the Brevard Music Center in Brevard from mid-June to early August.
 The Brevard Music Center Orchestra and guest musicians present symphony concerts, chamber music and operas.

-Brewgrass Festival (www.brewgrassfestival.com) on a Saturday in mid-September showcases more than 40 microbrewers with around 120 beers in Martin Luther King Park just east of downtown Asheville, along with a line-up of bluegrass and country musicians.
+Brewgrass Festival (www.brewgrassfestival.com) on a Saturday in October showcases more than 200 microbrewers at Salvage Station in the River Arts District, along with a line-up of bluegrass and country musicians.
 Tickets must be purchased in advance, and they usually sell out weeks in advance.
 Advance admission tickets are $65, for up to 50 beer tastings, or $25 for non-drinkers.

 Craft Fair of the Southern Highlands (www.southernhighlandguilde.org) fills the US Cellular Center with more than 200 of the South’s most talented craftspeople, members of the Southern Highland Crafts Guild.
 It has been held twice yearly, in mid-July and mid-October, since 1948.
+Admission $8 adults.

-Concerts on the Quad (https://cesap.unca.edu/concerts-quad), held at UNC-A, resumed in 2015, with free concerts of various types of music on Mondays in June and July at 7 pm.
-No alcohol, smoking or pets.
+Concerts on the Quad (https://cesap.unca.edu/concerts-quad), held at UNC-A, are free concerts of various types of music on several Mondays in June and July at 7 pm.
 Bring lawn chairs or blankets and picnics.
 Food and drink vendors also are on hand.
 Open parking available on campus.
 Free.

 Downtown After Five (www.ashevilledowntown.org), 5-9 pm the third Friday of the month from May to September at the foot of North Lexington Avenue near the I-240 Overpass in downtown Asheville, Downtown After Five draws a big crowd for free local music.
 Food and beverages available.

-Downtown Asheville Art District (www.ashevilledowntowngalleries.org) holds Art Walks from 5 to 8 pm the first Friday of the month from April through December.
+Downtown Asheville Art District Art Walks (www.ashevilledowntowngalleries.org) are held from 5 to 8 pm the first Friday of the month from April through December.
 You can visit more than two dozen Downtown galleries within a half-mile radius.
-Get a Downtown Art Gallery map at any participating gallery, the Asheville Chamber of Commerce or Pack Place.
+Get a Downtown Art Gallery map at any participating gallery, the Asheville Visitor Center or online in pdf from the website .

 Drumming Circle (www.ashevilledowntown.org), every Friday night from roughly 7-10 pm April-October (weather permitting) at Prichard Park downtown on Patton Avenue, is an authentic Asheville experience, with drumming and dancing.
-Bring a drum, tambourine, or cowbell and join in.
+Bring a drum, tambourine or cowbell and join in.
 Dreadlocks not required.
-Starting in 2015, the Drumming Circle will continue during the winter months indoors at New Mountain Asheville at 38 N. French Broad Ave.
-Downtown.
-Free.

 Festival of Flowers at Biltmore Estate (www.biltmore.com), late March to mid-May, showcases tulips, azaleas and other flowers in the Biltmore Estate formal gardens and on the grounds.
 Regular admission rates apply.